kfatehi/blog/source/_posts/Crumple-a-post-mortem.md

 ### The Tablet

-An android app that would auto-discover the Terminals on the LAN and bind to them.
+An android app that would auto-discover the Terminals on the LAN and bind to them with a WebSocket.
 It works in a "Kiosk Mode" and was the customer-facing interface to the Terminal.

-Users would use this to select how to get their receipt, enter email address, etc.
+Users would use this to select how to get their receipt, enter email address, tip and sign (if credit card transaction).

-**I would have had a video here, but my co-founder removed it from youtube and deleted our shared Google Drive without giving me any warning...
-I am just discovering this unfortunate fact.**
+{% asset_img idle.png Idle screen %}
+{% asset_img sign.png Signing screen seen for credit card transactions %}
+{% asset_img tip.png Enter a tip amount %}
+{% asset_img ble-start.png Many choices %}
+{% asset_img ble-pin.png The pin code was a security compromise %}
+{% asset_img ble-done.png Receipt arrives over the air like magic %}

 ## Business Post Mortem